jan-dh/md-blog/src/pages/working-with-babel-7-and-webpack/index.md

 ├── dist
 ```

-To test if our Webpack is working, we will add some logging to our `main.js`:
+To test if our Webpack is working, we will add a `console.log` to our `main.js`:
 ```javascript
 console.log('Hello world');
 ```
 When you run `npm run dev` (the script you added to your `package.json`), Webpack creates the built files within the `dist`-folder.
 If you point your local server environment (Mamp, Laravel Valet, ...) to the root of this project and open the website, you should see the console.log in your developer tools.

 Notice that the `npm run dev` command has the `--watch` flag in our `package.json`, so it will refresh on save.
-This way we can play around with our javascript, without having to manually save it each time.
+This way we can play around with our javascript, without having to manually refresh the page each time.
 However, whenever we make changes to the `webpack.config.js`, you will need to re-run `npm run dev` to pick up changes in the config.

 ### Using new features of javascript
 Everything works fine so far, but what happens if we try to use some next-generation javascript in our code?
 Change the code inside `main.js` to this: